KAWO: History

-The station started operating on July 15, 1979 with the first Album-oriented rock station in the Boise market as Q-104 (KIDQ).
+The station started operating on July 15, 1979, with the first Album-oriented rock station in the Boise market as Q-104 (KIDQ).
 In 1985, the station was switched to an adult contemporary format with the KUUB as the call letters branding as K-Lite 104 FM.
 However, the call letters were short-lived and changed the call letters to KLTB to match the branding.
 The shift almost left Boise without an AOR station until KJOT (J-105) debuted less than a month later.
 KLTB was switched to oldies as Kool 104 (later known as Kool Oldies 104.3) until January 2006 when then-owner Clear Channel Communications switched from oldies to a country format.
 The new format brought new call letters, KTMY, and new positioning as My Country 104.3.

-On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KTMY, along with Boise's sister stations including KSAS-FM, KCIX, KXLT-FM, KIDO, and KFXD.
-In March 2007, Peak Broadcasting LLC bought the latter stations, making Boise one of the largest markets without any radio stations owned by the future iHeartMedia.
+On November 16, 2006, Clear Channel Communications planned to sell 448 of its radio stations outside the top 100 markets including KTMY, along with Boise's sister stations including KSAS-FM, KCIX, KXLT-FM, KIDO, and KFXD, making Boise the largest radio market in the United States for Clear Channel to sell the stations.
+In March 2007, Peak Broadcasting LLC bought the former Clear Channel-owned stations.

 The station's ratings continued to decline, however, and in late May 2007 KTMY shed its "My Country" imaging to become "WOW Country 104.3".
 While this involved a change to the on-air talent lineup, imaging, nickname, jingle package, and call letters the station maintained a country music format.
 One notable programming feature of the station became 104-minute music sets, a nod to the station's broadcast frequency, which was abandoned upon Lisa Adams taking over the Programming duties.

 On August 30, 2013, a deal was announced in which Townsquare Media would purchase Peak Broadcasting's stations, including KAWO.
 The deal was part of Cumulus Media's acquisition of Dial Global; Townsquare swapped Peak's Fresno, California stations to Cumulus for its stations in Dubuque, Iowa and Poughkeepsie, New York, and Peak, Townsquare, and Dial Global were all controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.